dougmassay/pkg-sigil/README.md

 ### For instuctions on how to build the self-contained Linux package/installer yourself, see [the BUILD.md document](./BUILD.md).

-#### NOTE: Please do not report issues with this unofficial Sigil release in any of the official Sigil's channels or forums.
+#### NOTE: Please do not report issues with this unofficial Sigil release in any of the official Sigil channels or forums.
 Use [this repository's issue system instead](https://github.com/dougmassay/pkg-sigil/issues) instead.
 If your issue is deemed to be a problem with the upstream Sigil code, I will open an upstream issue with the official Sigil myself.
 Sigil feature requests raised here will be closed without comment.